-Given this, at times it may be appropriate, in a carefully crafted manner, for the Hiring Official to be actively involved with the Search Committee and, in some exceptional instances, directly with candidates.
+Given the above, at times it may be appropriate, in a carefully crafted manner, for the Hiring Official to be actively involved with the Search Committee and, in some exceptional instances, directly with candidates.
+Specifically, in consultation with the Equity Administrator, Hiring Officials may:

-For example, in consultation with the Equity Administrator, Hiring Officials may review candidates' applications; interact in a structured manner with candidates who have been deemed semi-finalists by the Search Committee for the purpose of providing information about their vision of the unit/department and responding to the candidates' questions; and meet with the Search Committee to address questions from the Search Committee or to get updates on the search process.
+- Review candidates' applications; - Recommend applicants that the Search Committee consider; - Interact in a structured, consistent manner with candidates who have been deemed semifinalists by the Search Committee, for the purpose of providing information about their vision of the unit/department and responding to the candidates' questions; - Meet with the Search Committee to address questions from the Search Committee or to get updates on the search process; and, - Request that the Search Committee reconsider specific candidate(s) for the semi-finalist and/or finalist lists.